 His approach to industrial design embraces not only the project, but also image strategy and marketing.
 This makes for simplicity with slight ‘surprises’ within Dordoni’s traditional designs.

 An exceptional example of this is evident in the design of the Boboli tables.
 Rigorously geometrical and imaginative in their structure, the table-tops are clean-cut and uncluttered, in glass, marble or wood, but the support feature represents a metal cage with festoons of aluminum that are folded with a slight twist on the vertical axis.
-One of his most revered pieces of

 earlier years is the Lumiere table light, manufactured by Foscarini, which displays his simplistic beautiful style and gives off a radiant glow.
 A remarkably simple and understated lamp that even when colored on the outside, gives a beautiful white light due to the glass shade being 'white lined'.